malik027/Mr-Robot-1/README.md

 ![screenshot](images/14.png)

-Okay, I found the second key, but I don't have permission to view the text, and it looks like we have an MD5 hash of the bot's username.
-Let's use Hashcat and see if it can crack the MD5 hash for us.
+Okay, I found the second key, but I don't have permission to view the text, and it looks like we have an MD5 hash of the robot username.
+Let's use **Hashcat** and see if it can crack the MD5 hash for us.
 Copy the hash key and create an .md5 file to use as the hash.
 You can follow the instructions I used, or use any other command you like.

 ```